leosac/js-cardeditor/README.md

 }
 ```

-This is the current list of supported sizes :
+Current list of supported sizes:
   - `cr80` : Standard card size
   - `res_4to3` : 4/3 visual
   - `res_3to2` : 3/2 visual